-Of the 408 miles of federal-aid roads that were rated in 2022, approximately 53 miles are rated as being in Poor condition, 179 miles rated Fair, and 176 miles Good.
-This distribution means that currently just under 90% of roads in Barry County are in Fair or Good condition.
-The chart below illustrates the actual mileage/ percentage distribution of road ratings for 2022.
-When looking at the historical trends in previous charts, it appears that many roads have gone from poor to good since the previous rating period.
-Viewed historically, it can be expected that this may be the last of several years of such movement and that the trend will be slowly reversed over the next several years until once again improving.
+Of the 408 miles of federal-aid roads that were rated in 2023, approximately 62 miles are rated as being in Poor condition, 209 miles rated Fair, and 137 miles Good.
+This distribution means that currently 85% are in Fair or Good condition.
+The chart below illustrates the actual mileage/ percentage distribution.
+When looking at the historical trends in previous charts, it appears 2023 was the start of a new cycle characterized by a decline in Good rated roads followed by steady increase.
 If the historical cycling continues in its current fashion, the overall trend toward a general improvement in road conditions should continue, though the rate of improvement will slow, as the room for improvement shrinks with each cycle.
 Through continued proper asset management strategies, the amount of poor road miles and the maintenance costs associated with structural improvements can be further diminished.